Deals of the day-Mergers and acquisitions

 ** EU antitrust regulators approved U.S. online travel company Priceline's planned acquisition of Momondo Group without conditions.

-** U.S.-based packaging group Multi-Color Corp said it would buy the labels unit of Constantia Flexibles GmbH (IPO-COFH.VI) for about $1.3 billion in cash and stock.
+** U.S.-based packaging group Multi-Color Corp said it would buy the labels unit of Constantia Flexibles GmbH IPO-COFH.VI for about $1.3 billion in cash and stock.

 ** Canada's Dominion Diamond Corp, agreed to a sweetened takeover offer of $1.2 billion from U.S. billionaire Dennis Washington that will take private the world's third biggest diamond company by market value.